How to use your qualifications

 Universities and colleges set their own entry criteria and are often flexible when it comes to considering mature applicants.

 Higher education institutions value adults' professional experience and life skills.
 The learning that results from the experience you have gained can sometimes be used to get a place on a course even if you do not have formal qualifications.
-Find out more under the section on using your prior learning.
 However, most people, who enter higher education have Level 3 qualifications or have taken a suitable programme at this level, such as:

 - an Access to Higher Education Diploma